 Implementation of these regulations will not require the expenditure of any additional funds by the Commonwealth or local municipalities.
-These regulations will not impose any additional costs on the medical community.
-Anyone intending to obtain or maintain a school bus driver's license will be required to submit to a field of vision test as part of their annual vision testing.
+These regulations will not impose any additional costs on the medical community and may reduce costs by providing clearer medical criteria and thus reduce unnecessary reporting by physicians and the need for follow-up medical examinations for drivers.